eXist-db/generator-exist/README.md

 yo exist
 ```

-Note: If you told yeoman to use Github for your new project, your project will start initialized with all files added, out of the box.
+Note: If you told yeoman to use Github for your new project, your project will start initialised with all files added, out of the box.

 ## Development
 If you want to contribute another template or option, please take a look at the issue tracker.
 Pull request are always welcome.
 This generator uses `mocha` for unit testing.
 Please make sure to add tests when opening a PR.